 “The beloved story of Queen Esther is elegantly elaborated and complicated in Rebecca Kanner’s novel Esther…[Kanner] adds depth and colorful detail to this well-known Jewish tale.”
 (Jewish Book Council)

 A Heroes and Heartbreakers Best Bet for November 2015

 Rebecca holds a Master of Fine Arts degree in Fiction Writing from Washington University in St. Louis.
-Her writing has won an Associated Writing Programs Award, a Loft Mentorship Award and a 2012/2013 Minnesota State Arts Board Grant.
-Her stories have been published in numerous journals including The Kenyon Review and The Cincinnati Review.
-Her personal essay, “Safety,” is a Notable Essay in Best American Essays 2011.
+Her writing has won an Associated Writing Programs Award, a Loft Mentorship Award and 2013, 2016, 2019 and 2020 Minnesota State Arts Board Grants.
+Her stories have been published in numerous journals and her reviews of books and movies have appeared in The Star Tribune, The American Jewish World, and elsewhere.
+Her personal essay, “Safety,” is a Notable Essay in Best American Essays.

 “I didn’t mean to write a novel about Noah’s wife.
 But just a few pages into what I thought would be a short story I realized I didn’t want to stop.
 A 500 year old man that everyone thinks is crazy, a host of vulgar sinners, a world on the verge of destruction….
 For me, this material was irresistible.”

-Along with other authors including Anita Diamant, Michael Cunningham, Joyce Carol Oates, Russell Banks and Ron Hansen, Rebecca will be featured in the upcoming title Truthful Fictions: Conversations with American Biographical Novelists.
+Along with other authors including Anita Diamant, Michael Cunningham, Joyce Carol Oates, Russell Banks and Ron Hansen, Rebecca is featured in Truthful Fictions: Conversations with American Biographical Novelists.

 Kanner animates a harsh, almost dystopic world of fallen people struggling to survive.
 Noah’s unnamed wife is a powerful, memorable character. -Publishers Weekly